Skill and Chill - create simplified stress-free projects in watercolor that allow you to develop and master essential skills - all while having fun!

-This mini class will instill color mixing curiosity, and knowledge from the ground up - you will soon save money on paint and artfully tweak color to express yourself beautifully, and you will create lightfast (fade-resistant) paintings that are made to last.
+This mini class will instill color mixing curiosity, and knowledge from the ground up -

 In between demonstrations and paint-throughs of each wreath, we'll do exercises that build your skills in water control, brush control, wet-in-wet blending, color mixing with precision, and even learning how to troubleshoot different types of painting results - so right from the start you begin to understand your paint!